A power of attorney is a legal document that lets you choose someone to make decisions for you.

 When should I set up a power of attorney?

 You have to make a power of attorney before you lose the ability to make decisions for yourself.
 That’s why it’s a good idea to plan ahead.
-A power of attorney only comes into force when you want it to or when you can no longer make important decisions.
+A power of attorney only comes into force when you want it to or (if it’s not an Ordinary or General power of attorney) when you can no longer make important decisions.

 It’s a good idea to make a power of attorney that lasts beyond the point that you lose mental capacity if you’ve been diagnosed with an illness which might affect your ability to make decisions for yourself, or you think you may lose your mental capacity in the future - because of illness or mental health issues.